AWESOME THINGS TO DO

 Do you need to get away for a break?
 Surfers Paradise in Queensland, Australia is the quintessential beach resort vacation that you will love.
 It’s warm and sunny all year round, has miles of golden beaches, crystal clear water and sunny blue skies, making it an awesome holiday destination.
 Only problem is, you won’t want to leave.

 Queensland’s Surfers Paradise on the Gold Coast has been a primary holiday destination for decades, not only for local Aussies, but for many overseas tourists too, since the mid 1900’s.
 It has continued to grow in popularity through the years and is now the most visited coastal resort location in Australia, offering everything for the perfect stay for a few days or much longer.

-Here are some of the awesome things to do in Surfers Paradise and reasons why this part of Australia is so popular.
+Here are some of the awesome things to do in Surfers Paradise.

 Definitely one of the best reasons for a getaway to Surfers Paradise is for the long stretch of wide, golden, sandy beaches looking out to the Pacific Ocean.
 There is so much space on the beach here, you don’t have to worry about bumping into people or fighting over a place to put your towel.
 There’s no need to get on the sand early so that you don’t miss out on a spot, as there is literally miles of beach.
 In fact there is 3 kilometres of soft sand to enjoy, for as long as you want, for free.